amirhszd/ContinuumRemoval/README.md

 # ContinuumRemoval

-The Continuum Removal approach, applied by [https://www.sciencedirect.com/science/article/pii/S0034425798000844](url), enhances absorption features in spectroscopic measurements.
-This approach is extensively used in regression-type problems and attributes prediction.
+The Continuum Removal approach, applied by [Kokaly and Clark](https://www.sciencedirect.com/science/article/pii/S0034425798000844), enhances absorption features in spectroscopic measurements.
+This approach is extensively used in regression-type problems and attributes

-The repository requires numpy and matplotlib library and runs smoothly in Python 3.X.
+The repository requires 'numpy' and 'matplotlib' library and runs smoothly in 'Python 3.X'.

 **How it works**